seasonalmatcha/seasonalmatcha/README.md

 My name is Alan!

-I am a frontend engineer with 2+ years of experience based in Jakarta, Indonesia.
+I am a full-stack engineer with 3+ years of experience based in Jakarta, Indonesia.

-Currently working as Lead Frontend Engineer at [RevivalTV](https://github.com/orgs/Revival-Dev/)
+Currently working as Lead Engineer at [Gaweku](https://gaweku.co.id/)

 ---